Kalan-Lab/codoff/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Add comprehensive docstrings for all public functions

-#### Parallelization Considerations
+#### Simulation Processing

-When working with the parallelization features:
+When working with simulation code:

-- **Default Behavior**: The tool defaults to sequential processing (`max_jobs=1`) for stability
+- **Sequential Processing**: The tool uses sequential processing for all simulations for optimal performance
-- **Multiprocessing**: Parallel processing is optional and must be explicitly enabled
+- **Random Seeding**: Simulations use fixed random seeds (42) for reproducible results
-- **Testing**: Always test both sequential and parallel modes when modifying simulation code
+- **Testing**: Always test simulation consistency when modifying simulation code
-- **Performance**: Parallel processing provides significant speedup for large datasets
+- **Performance**: Sequential processing provides better performance than parallel processing for this workload
 - **Compatibility**: Ensure changes work with both `codoff` and `antismash_codoff` scripts

 #### Code Organization